-Any change of condition or other follow-up information should be faxed to the NCTU as soon as it is available or at least within 24 hours of the information becoming available.
+Any change of condition or other follow-up information should be reported using an SAE follow-up report form as soon as it is available or at least within 24 hours of the information becoming available.
 Events will be followed up until the event has resolved or a final outcome has been reached.